Mast Cell Tumors In Dogs: How Concerning Are They?

 Typical Treatment For Mast Cell Tumors

 Under most circumstances, surgical removal of the mass is almost always necessary.
-A biospy on the mass will further reveal whether the mass is a mast cell tumor.
+A biospy on the mass will reveal whether the mass is a mast cell tumor.

 Before surgery, some vets will choose to sample the mass.
 This involves using a needle to obtain some cells for examination under a microscope.